I am a mom to two teenagers and a little Chihuahua pup. I like to write about crafts, DIY projects, and recipes.

-If you know how to thread your sewing machine and sew a straight line, you will able to make your own keepsake t-shirt pillows.
-Kids can make these too, with teens being more than capable.
+If you know how to thread your sewing machine and sew a straight line, you will be able to make your own keepsake t-shirt pillows.
+Kids can make these too, and teens should be more than capable.

 Follow along with the instructions below to see how easy it is to make these t-shirt pillows yourself.
-They are very simple to make and it took me less than an hour to make all four!
+They are very simple to make, and it took me less than an hour to make all four.
+Happy crafting!

 - Tape measure

 Go through your hoard of t-shirts and pick out one or a few that hold special memories or are cool in design.
 If you want, put them in the dryer for 10 minutes to get the wrinkles out.
 The ones we used were very wrinkly from sitting squashed in the bottom of a give-away bag for a couple of months.

 Decide on the shape, size, and design you want to go for, and take measurements with your measuring tape.

 Transfer your measurements to a large piece of paper or newspaper and cut out the shape.
 I used an extra-large pot lid to make a circle pattern.
 These are your patterns.